nasa/ziggy/doc/user-manual/parameter-overrides.md

 - The initial parameter values are loaded into the database during pipeline initialization (see [the article on running the cluster](running-pipeline.md) for a refresher on this).
 - Parameter values can be changed using the parameter set editor dialog box (see [the article on changing parameter values](change-param-values.md) for a refresher on this).
-- Parameters can also be imported using the Import button on the parameters Configuration item (see [the article on parameter's dusty corners](more-parameters.md) for a refresher on this).
+- Parameters can also be imported using the Import button on the parameters Configuration item (see the article [More on Parameter Sets](more-parameter-sets.md) for a refresher on this).

 So far, so good.
 But consider the following scenario: